 Powered by donations from some of the biggest figures in cryptocurrency and venture capital, three political action committees poured more than $100 million into efforts to influence the 2024 election.

-“This election was a huge win for crypto,” co-founder and CEO of Coinbase Global Inc. Brian Armstrong wrote on Nov.
-7 in an article on X.
+“This election was a huge win for crypto,” Brian Armstrong, co-founder and CEO of Coinbase Global Inc., wrote on Nov.
+7 in an article on social media platform X.

 As Armstrong wrote, the industry had much to celebrate in early November.
 It saw its preferred candidates take the White House and win key seats in both houses of Congress.
 He declared that the 119th Congress will be the “most pro-crypto Congress ever.”

-In his message, Coinbase’s leader wrote something that is usually implied but rarely said in the world of political spending, too.
+In his message, Coinbase’s leader wrote something that is usually implied but rarely said in the world of political spending.

 10 Cents to $89,000

-Twenty years ago, few people had heard of cryptocurrency—a term used to refer to decentralized digital currencies as opposed to central bank digital currencies (CBDCs) that are controlled and backed by a government or central bank.
+Twenty years ago, few people had heard of cryptocurrency—a term used to refer to decentralized digital currencies as opposed to central bank digital currencies, which are controlled and backed by a government or central bank.
 One week after the Nov.
-5 election, a Bitcoin was trading for more than $89,000.
-Gold, by comparison, traded for about $2,600 an ounce on the same day.
+5 election, a bitcoin was trading for more than $89,000.
+Gold, by comparison, traded for about $2,600 per ounce on the same day.

 Bitcoin began as an obscure novelty worth less than 10 cents per token.
-However, its price has exploded in the last decade, creating significant public interest in the digital asset.
+However, its price has exploded in the past decade, creating significant public interest in the digital asset.
 According to the crypto website Coinranking, as of Nov.
-13, Bitcoin’s market capitalization was about $1.83 trillion.
+13, bitcoin’s market capitalization was about $1.83 trillion.

-The same report found that 17 percent of Americans have ever invested in, traded, or used a cryptocurrency.
-As an investment, about 38 percent of respondents said cryptocurrency has done “worse than expected.”
+The same report found that 17 percent of Americans have invested in, traded, or used a cryptocurrency.
+About 38 percent of respondents said that as an investment, cryptocurrency has done “worse than expected.”

 Regulators Take Aim